-The DelosDLMS prototype development will continue in the final year of the DELOS network.
-First, the services which are already integrated in a loosely-coupled way will be integrated more tightly.
-Second, some functionality like audio features and 3D features has been integrated off-line, by loading the feature vectors into the DelosDLMS VA-file index.
-It is planned to make feature extractors available online and to create OSIRIS processes that allow for the upload and indexing of new objects and/or for searching with objects that are not yet indexed.
+The DelosDLMS prototype development will first continue with a tight integration of services already coupled in a loosely way.
+Second, functionality (espacially for feature extraction) which has been integrated off-line will be made online as dedicated Web service.
+It will then be possible to create OSIRIS processes that allow for the upload and indexing of new objects and/or for searching with objects that are not yet indexed.
 Third, new functionality will be added.
 This includes personalisation, term extraction, query support for XML documents, semantic video services, video annotation, and video retrieval, P2P search, natural language and speech interfaces and further visualizations.